On asymptotic approximation of the modified Camassa-Holm equation in different space-time solitonic regions: Mixed -RH Problem

 \section{Mixed $\bar{\partial}$-RH Problem}

 \quad In this section, we make continuous extension to the jump matrix $V^{1}$ to remove the jump from $\mathbb{R}$.
 Besides, the new problem is hoped to takes advantage of the decay/growth of $e^{2it\theta(z)}$ for $z\notin\mathbb{R}$.
-For this purpose, we introduce new eight regions:
+For this purpose, we introduce some new regions and contours relyed on $\xi$: